Patient Specific Knee Replacement

 There are many different types of knee replacement designs.
 Some surgeons advocate the use of robotic knee surgery.
 This involves using a robot to help make cuts on the bone rather than using standard mechanical equipment.
 There is no evidence to suggest significant benefit at present.

 Another technology is the use of custom-made total knee replacements.
-This involves obtaining a scan of the knee and then manufacturing a custom knee replacement.
+This involves obtaining a scan of the knee and then manufacturing a patient specific knee replacement.
 Companies that manufacture such implants include Conformis and Symbios.
-Custom knee replacements may provide superior outcomes compared to standard total knee replacements, although evidence is currently limited.
+Patient specific knee replacements may provide superior outcomes compared to standard total knee replacements, although evidence is currently limited.

 Find out more about Conformis total knee replacement’s here.